 “Shortcut is perfectly serviceable as a creature feature.
 If you like goofy monsters and lots of dark corners in which to shine torches and flashlights, Shortcut has you covered.
 If you are looking for genuine scares, you will want to look elsewhere.”
 Vocal Media: Horror

-Shortcut will be released by Gravitas Ventures nationwide across North America (USA/Canada) at drive-in’s and indoor theatres on September 25th 2020 (with Thursday night previews), followed by a VOD and digital release on December 22nd.
+Shortcut was released by Gravitas Ventures nationwide across North America (USA/Canada) at drive-in’s and indoor theatres on September 25th 2020, followed by an On-Demand and Digital release on December 22nd.